b9org/b9/docs/BuildBase9.md

   <img src="./images/b9overview.png" width="100%"/>
 </figure>

-The Base9 Overview Diagram depicts the Ahead-of-Time compilation unit and the Virtual Machine unit.
+The Base9 Overview Diagram depicts the Ahead-of-Time compilation unit and the [Virtual Machine] unit.
 The Ahead-of-Time unit runs the b9porcelain source code through our frontend compiler.
 The frontend compiler outputs a binary module.
 The binary module is passed to the deserializer, which converts it to a C++ data structure that we've named "Module", and which will henceforth be refered to as our "in memory Module".

+[Virtual Machine]: ./Dictionary.md#virtual-machine

-The Virtual Machine unit is comprised of the Interpreter and the JIT (not depicted here).
-The in memory Module is passed to the VM, which runs the bytecodes of the program.
+The Virtual Machine unit is comprised of the [Interpreter] and the JIT (not depicted here).
+The in memory Module is passed to the VM, which runs the [bytecodes] of the program.

+[Interpreter]: ./Dictionary.md#interpreter
+[bytecodes]: ./Dictionary.md#bytecode

 We'll discuss each of the above components in detail in the upcoming sections.